marb2000/XamlIslands/1903_Samples/WnForms_and_WPF_Readme.md

  There are several steps that you need to do to make work your WinForms/WPF project:

-  1. To run Xaml Islands is required to specify the max version tested property to at least 18362.
+  1. To run XAML Islands is required to specify the max version tested property to at least 18362.
 In this sample, MyApp.manifest file is the app manifest, and it contains:

   ```xml
    <maxversiontested Id="10.0.18362.0"/>